Arnaud-D/jetkiller-python/docs/user_guide.md

 ## Installation

+Jet Killer requires Python 3.
+Python 2 is not supported.

 ### From PyPI

-The recommended way to get Jet Killer is to install it from PyPI using `pip`.
-If `pip` is not installed on your system, you will have to install it.
+The recommended way to get Jet Killer is to install it from PyPI using `pip3` (to ensure that Python 3 is used).
+If `pip3` is not installed on your system, you will have to install it.

 To instal Jet Killer, execute the following command:

 ```
-pip install jetkiller
+pip3 install jetkiller
 ```

 It will install the `jetkiller` command and the `jetkiller` package.